What Is Proximity Key?

 by Corry Williams -

-smartkey platforms on various vehicle makers
+key-less entry platforms on various auto makers

 - Mazda: Advanced Keyless Entry & Start System